FirmwareHandoff/firmware_handoff/source/introduction.rst

 *handoff boundary*.
 The TL is transferred between stages at the *handoff boundary*.
 For a particular *handoff boundary*, the firmware stage that hands off the list to a next stage is termed the *Sender*.
 The firmware stage receiving the list is termed the *Receiver*.
-The *Receiver* can update fields in any entry in the list and is allowed to remove entries.
+The *Receiver* may update fields in any entry in the list and is allowed to remove entries.